-Work has begun on a new hepatitis B health promotion project which has a focus on Aboriginal and Torres Strait Islander people.
+Work has begun on a the hepatitis B health promotion project (B Stronger) which has a focus on Aboriginal and Torres Strait Islander people.
 The project targets hepatitis B positive mothers and their babies, young people aged 15-25 years, and men and women aged over 50 years as well as hepatitis B service providers.

 The project will run until late 2021 and includes four key elements: